 6. How to follow up with recruiter after career fair

 Careers fairs are a great way to meet potential employers, but you can quickly find yourself at the bottom of the pile as other potential candidates contact them.
 Sending a potential recruiter an email a few days after a careers fair can keep you fresh in their mind.
-Here's an example of how to follow up with a recruiter after a career fair.

 7. Follow up email after phone call with recruiter